 I know how lucky I am to be able to test out the best beauty treatments and call it work.
 But often I get bogged down in deadlines and let my beauty maintenance slip.
 This year I’m going to make (and keep!) standing appointments with the following superstar salons: Lash Extensions at Love Those Lashes – this is my time-saving beauty secret, AKA mummy’s little helper.
-On non-event days I can roll out of bed and skip the makeup because my lashes are always looking fierce; Laser facials and top up teeth whitening at Clear, Clean and Correct – these guys have got time management down pat.
+On non-event days I can roll out of bed and skip the makeup because my lashes are always looking fierce.
 The express, supercharged facials brighten and plump skin and whiten teeth; Vinylux manis with Jocelyn Petroni – Joss is not only a superstar facialist, her digit work is so stellar she frequently gets called to do Miranda and Jenn’s nails for big shoots.

 One thing I learnt at Gwinganna was the importance of winding down and switching off your devices before bed.
 Phones and laptops emit LED light, which is blue on the light spectrum – like sunrise.
 So looking at blue light before bed tells the brain that it’s time to wake up.
 It’s also seriously stimulating to work before bed (I blame late laptop sessions for all the insomnia I’ve suffered this year).
 Enough is enough!
 I’ve started to leave my phone charging in the other room at night and am relying on my Jawbone UP 24 fitness tracker to wake me up.
 Aside from keeping tabs on my activity through the day, it also tracks my sleep, uses motion detection to tell when my body is in the lightest sleep stage and gently vibrates to wake me up in a pre-determined 30 minute window.
 So much nicer than that irritating Iphone alarm.